Snakerrek/Project-Umbra/README.md

 -player able to shoot and destroy enemy, <br/>
 -enemy following and shooting player, <br/>
 -spawn systems that randomly spawn enemies and space obstacles, <br/>
--Save/Load system with binary files. <br/>
+-save/load system with binary files. <br/>
+-health system, <br/>
+-superskills.
 <br/>
 [Information will be updated as the game grows.]